 - Stripe: payment processing

-- Acuity Scheduling: purchase and setting up appointments in accordance to the programme you purchase
+- Book Like a Boss: purchase and setting up appointments in accordance to the programme you purchase

 - Mailchimp: delivery of newsletters, free downloads and courses that are being delivered by email